kolypto/nodejs-miracle/README.md

 acl.grant(save.grants);
 ```

-Note: as `Acl.grant()` defines all the necessary roles, resources and
+Note: As the `grant()` method creates resources and roles implicitly, it's usually enough to export the grants.
-permissions, there's no ultimate need to export them explicitly.
+  You'll only lose roles & resources with empty grants.